SoftSimu/CellSim3D/documentation.md

 The input variables used to describe this force are:

 + "stiffFactor1" and "Youngs_mod" whose product is the intercellular bond stiffness $k^{B}$.
++ "internal_damping"

-+ "internal_damping": Bond damping coefficient $\gamma_{int}$.
+  Bond damping coefficient $\gamma_{int}$.

 #### Cell Curvature
-The angle force, $F_{angle}$ , is a harmonic force exerted on three neighboring nodes which oppose the deformation of the angle between these three nodes and maintains cell curvature.
+The angle force, $F_{angle}$, is a harmonic force exerted on three neighboring nodes which opposes the deformation of the angle between these three nodes and maintains cell curvature.
 It is defined as
 ```math
 F_i^{\theta}=-\frac{1}{2}  \sum_j \sum_{k\neq i}  k_{\theta} \nabla (\theta_{i j k} - \theta_0)^2
 ```